Organic Fruit & Vegetables for Shops, Restaurants & Food Businesses Across Ireland

 Producers and Distributors of Organic Fruit & Vegetables

-Beechlawn Organic Farm is recognised as a producer of the best quality organic vegetables in Ireland, bringing healthy food to our customers, grown by our team in a sustainable way.
+Beechlawn Organic Farm is recognised as a producer of the best quality organic vegetables in Ireland, bringing healthy food to our customers, grown by our team in a more sustainable way.
 We are happy in our work, we feel good about what we do.

-• Growing only using natural methods
+• Grown using more natural methods than conventional farming.

-• Employing 20 staff in Galway
+• Employing 18 staff in Galway

 • Always happy to help by phone, text or email